top of page

 • 1 Chronicles 12:1, “Now these are the men who came to David at Ziklag, while he could not move about freely because of Saul the son of Kish.
 And they were among the mighty men who helped (ezer) him in war.”

-- Here the word is used in a military context as the word is used for the men that fought with David in battle.
+- Here, the word is used in a military context as the word is used for the men who fought with David in battle.

 • We also see this theme of military aid in 1 Chron 12:20, 2 Chron 18:31, 2 Chron 26:15 and 1 Samuel 7:12.